 To view our current full-time, part-time or volunteer postings, please visit our Job Openings page.

-If you would like to apply for a position with Auburn AmeriCorps, please visit their recruiting announcement (PDF) for more information.
+If you would like to apply for a position with Auburn AmeriCorps Emergency Management, please visit their recruiting announcement (PDF) for more information.

 For each position advertised, a job announcement is provided.
 It is important that you review the job announcement carefully to see if you meet the minimum qualifications before completing the application packet.
 The City of Auburn posts new job openings as they become available.
 The City also offers email notifications when a new position is posted, in the category of your choice.
 Sign up for job alerts.

 The City of Auburn has moved to an online application process.
 A completed online application is required to be considered for any City job opening.
 The City accepts applications for open positions only.
 If you apply for more than one job opening, a separate application is required for each.

 If this is your first time applying using our online job application, you will need to create an account and select a username and password.
 After your account has been created, you can build an application by clicking on your username in the top right corner of the screen, then, clicking the "Profile" link.
 This application can be saved and used to apply for more than one job opening.

 Please note that online applications are stored on a secure site.
 Only authorized employees and hiring authorities have access to the information submitted.
 It is important that your application be complete and indicates all relevant education and experience you possess.
 Applications may not be accepted if incomplete.